stahta01/wxwidgets_svn/docs/readme.txt

 distribute any source if you wish to write commercial applications using wxWidgets.

-However, if you distribute wxGTK, wxQt or wxMotif (with Lesstif) version of your application, don't forget that it is linked against GTK+, Qt or Lesstif, which are covered by LGPL *without* exception notice and so is bound by its requirements.
+However, if you distribute wxGTK or wxMotif (with Lesstif) version of your application, don't forget that it is linked against GTK+ (or Lesstif) which is covered by LGPL *without* exception notice and so is bound by its requirements.

 If you use TIFF image handler, please see src/tiff/COPYRIGHT